8 Ways to Succeed With Facebook Live StreamingScott Van Camp 01.29.2019

 Public cloud, private cloud, hybrid cloud, multi-cloud.
 We’re discussing the future of the cloud with Juniper’s own Scott Sneddon in today’s Facebook Live session at 10AM PST!
 Join us and share your questions and comments below!

 Posted by Juniper Networks on Tuesday, July 25, 2017

 When the broadcast has finished, the video is not.
-It will be saved to your Facebook profile, and you’ll be able to write a title and description, and make edits once it’s on your wall.
+It will be saved to your Facebook profile, and you’ll be able to write a title and description, choose or upload a perfect thumbnail image, and make other edits.
 So although the process may seem like a fleeting moment in time, your video will live on forever.